-- the area and equipment to be cleaned; - the frequency of cleaning required for each item; - the required standard of cleaning and appropriate equipment fitted i.e. double sink method for manual washing; - the equipment and methods necessary; - the chemicals or systems to be used detailing appropriate contact times for sanitizers or disinfectants (suggested less than 2 minutes) and recommended dilution rates; - how the cleaning is to be supervised and who is to undertake it; - safety precautions and equipment that may be necessary together with provision for the first aid.
+- the area and equipment to be cleaned; - the frequency of cleaning required for each item; - the required standard of cleaning and appropriate equipment fitted i.e. double sink method for manual washing; - the equipment and methods necessary; - the chemicals or systems to be used detailing appropriate contact times for sanitisers or disinfectants (suggested less than 2 minutes) and recommended dilution rates; - how the cleaning is to be supervised and who is to undertake it; - safety precautions and equipment that may be necessary together with the provision for first aid.

-Each location's cleaning schedules will be approved and authorised by the appropriate Catering Manager.
+Each location's cleaning schedules will be approved and authorised by the appropriate Manager/Supervisor.